Find out more about the members of TAC C by reading their biographies.

 Senior Health Economist, Boehringer Ingelheim Ltd

-Dr Prithwiraj Das trained as a medical doctor (MBBS, Gold Medallist, 2005) in India and worked as a House Surgeon at a centre of excellence in Paediatric Surgery in Delhi.
-He moved to the UK to pursue his Masters degree in International Health Policy from the London School Economics and Political Science (LSE).
+Prithwiraj trained and worked as a medical doctor (MBBS, Gold Medallist).
+He pursued a Masters degree in International Health Policy from the London School Economics (LSE).

-Prithwiraj currently works as a Senior Health Economist and leads on UK market access for specialty medicines at Boehringer Ingelheim Limited.
+Prithwiraj currently works as the market access lead for speciality medicines at Boehringer Ingelheim UK and Ireland, covering multiple therapy areas and brands.

 Mr John Hampson